Kishore20021103/SENTIMENT-ANALYSIS-AND-PREDICTION-ON-PONDICHERRY-UNIVERSITY-ONLINE-REVIEWS-USING-PYTHON/README.md

 5. **Model Building**

-   * Select suitable machine learning algorithms such as Logistic Regression, Support Vector Machines, Random Forest, or deep learning models like LSTM.
+   * Select suitable machine learning algorithms such as Decision Tree classifier, Navie Bayes classifier, etc.

    * Split the dataset into training and testing sets.

    * Train the model on the training data using the extracted features.